The Widecombe-in-the-Moor Website

 Picture of the Month.
 Please send us your pictures with a seasonal and Widecombe theme.
 We will pick the best and publish them here with any comments you might like to add.

 History Group.
-The History Group minutes for June 2015 and July 2015 are now available.
-The History Group AGM for 2015 can be found here Click here for the History Group talk on the June 2015 History Group talk on Ugbrook house and the Cliffords by Helen Turnbull and the July 2015 History Group talk on Violet Pinwill's Dartmoor Churches by Dr. Helen Wilson
+The History Group minutes for Augest 2016 and September 2016 are now available.
+The History Group AGM for 2016 can be found here.
+Click here for the August 2016 the History Group talk on Lost Devon by Felicity Goodall and the September Talk 2016 on 17th Century Mortonians by Bill Hardiman

 Nature Notes.
 Our Nature Notes page records local items of interest concerning wildlife, flora etc etc. Please send us any tit-bits of your own to include on the page.
 Have a look at : fritillary butterfly or click on the picture on the right for a larger image.